On ambiguity

 Ambiguity in language

-The causes of ambiguity are not restricted to language, but types of ambiguity are well-defined in the domain of linguistics.
+The causes of ambiguity are not restricted to language, but types of ambiguity are well-defined in that domain, so it's a good place to start.

 Lexical ambiguity occurs when a word has multiple meanings.
 In the case of homonyms, a word can have multiple, unrelated meanings (river bank, money bank).
 In polysemy, a word can have multiple related meanings (tree branch, git branch).